top of page

 - 1 sun hat

-- 1 pair of comfy, dressy wedges (Crocs)
+- 1 pair of comfy wedge sandals (Crocs)

 Toiletries (all travel-sized)

-- Soap slices (I cut my favourite soap into smaller bars)
+- Soap slices (cut from my favourite soap)

 - Face wash